The Norfolk Broads

 became flooded.
 (The name Barton Turf gives some

 indication of this earlier activity.)
-There are a number
+The man-made

-others that belong to the River Yare - such as Rockland and
+River Yare - such as

 border in Suffolk.
-G. Christopher Davis

 The Norfolk Broads as a holiday